Azure/osdu-developer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 [Open Subsurface Data Universe](https://osduforum.org) (OSDU) is a standard data platform that brings together a diverse array of subsurface and well data.
 It enables the energy industry to access and analyze data across various sources efficiently.
-This project aims to provide a streamlined approach for developing and working directly with [OSDU](https://community.opengroup.org/osdu/platform) using the [Microsoft Azure Cloud](https://azure.microsoft.com/).
+This project aims to provide a streamlined approach to showcase a mechanism to develop and work directly with [OSDU](https://community.opengroup.org/osdu/platform) while using the [Microsoft Azure Cloud](https://azure.microsoft.com/).

-## Project Principles
+## Guiding Principles

-The guiding principle of this project is to offer an accessible solution for facilitating direct engagement with the OSDU codebase on Azure in a minimal fashion.
-This solution is not intended for production use and does not come with official support.
-Our approach aligns with two key pillars from the [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/what-is-well-architected-framework):
+The guiding principle of this developer mechanism is to offer a way to facilitate direct engagement with the OSDU codebase on the Azure in a minimal fashion.
+This is not recomended for production use and is purely seen as a developer approach and does not come with official support.
+The approach aligns with two key pillars from the [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/what-is-well-architected-framework):

-1. Cost Optimization -- We aim to create a cost-effective solution, balancing cost with security considerations.
+1. Cost Optimization -- We aim to create a cost-effective approach, balancing cost along with security considerations.
-2. Security -- Our goal is to enhance security levels within the constraints of a development-focused solution.
+2. Security -- Our goal is to enhance security levels within the constraints of working to allow for development in a secure manner, working to ensure a zero trust approach to development.

-To support ease of use, the project integrates closely with [Github Codespaces](https://github.com/features/codespaces) and the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/), facilitating seamless development and innovation on the OSDU platform.
+To support ease of use, this idea integrates closely with [Github Codespaces](https://github.com/features/codespaces) and the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/), working to facilitate seamless development and innovation on ideas.

 ## Setup

-This section guides you through setting up the necessary Azure features for the OSDU Developer project.
-Please note that this solution uses Azure features currently in Public Preview, which might not be fully stable and are subject to changes.
+This section guides you through setting up the necessary Azure features for this development workspace.
+Please note that this uses Azure features currently in Public Preview, which might not be fully stable and are subject to changes.

 ### Registering Azure Features

-Before you begin, you need to register specific features in Azure that the OSDU Developer solution relies on.
+Before you begin, you need to register specific features in Azure that this approach relies on.
 Here's how to do it:

 **Step 1: Register the AzureServiceMeshPreview feature**

-The AzureServiceMeshPreview feature enables [AKS service mesh addon for Istio](https://learn.microsoft.com/en-us/azure/aks/istio-about) essential for the OSDU Developer solution.
+The AzureServiceMeshPreview feature enables [AKS service mesh addon for Istio](https://learn.microsoft.com/en-us/azure/aks/istio-about).
 To register this feature, use the Azure CLI command below:

 ```bash
 az feature register --namespace "Microsoft.ContainerService" --name "AzureServiceMeshPreview"